Return to On-site Working: staff guidance

 - any restrictions on the use of communal equipment such as printers and photocopiers;

-- other health and safety instructions such as hygiene practices and use of face coverings.
+- other health and safety instructions such as hygiene practices, effective ventilation and use of face coverings.

-Your manager will also talk to you about any concerns that you have about travelling to and from work.
+Your manager or supervisor will also talk to you about any concerns that you have about travelling to and from work.

 On your return to work

 When you return to your workplace you will be given an induction briefing.
 If you are a new employee who has not worked on site before this may be part of your normal induction.
-Given requirements for social distancing some of this may be done remotely in advance, but you should also have a face to face meeting with your manager or another designated colleague when you return on site.
 The briefing will include:

 - information, instructions and reassurance about health, safety and wellbeing, including the risk assessment(s) applicable to your role;